microsoft/vscode-node-azure-pack/README.md

 - Host your **Single Page and Serverless Web Apps (SPA & Jamstack)** using [Azure Static Web Apps](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurestaticwebapps).
 Connect your GitHub repo to publish your apps directly to Azure and seamlessly add serverless backends powered by Azure Functions.

-- Host your **full stack web sites and APIs** using [App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice), Azure's fully-managed Platform as a Service (PaaS) that let's you deploy and scale web, mobile, and API apps.
+- Host your **full stack web sites and APIs** using [App Service](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azureappservice), Azure's fully-managed Platform as a Service (PaaS) that lets you deploy and scale web, mobile, and API apps.
 The Azure App Service extension lets you quickly create sites, deploy them, view logs, and even set environment variables (such as a Connection String), right from within VS Code.
 For more information, see the [App Service Walkthrough](https://code.visualstudio.com/tutorials/app-service-extension/getting-started).

 - If you are using **MongoDB** you can seamlessly store and retrieve your data using [Databases](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-cosmosdb), Azure's globally distributed database service.
 Cosmos DB is "multi-model", meaning it supports a variety of common database APIs such as **MongoDB**, Graph, SQL, and Apache Cassandra.
 If your application already uses one of these database services, you can take advantage of CosmosDB's low latency and global scalability without changing a line of code.
 VS Code's Cosmos DB support lets you create and manage databases as well as write MongoDB command scripts in a _scrapbook_, with rich completions (IntelliSense) just as if you were writing JavaScript, Python, or C#.